Ball Arena–Elitch Gardens station: Station layout

 The station opened on April 5, 2002, as part of the Regional Transportation District's (RTD) Central Platte Valley Light Rail Line project.

-The station was previously known as Pepsi Center–Six Flags Elitch Gardens.
+It was previously known as Pepsi Center–Six Flags Elitch Gardens.
 The basketball and hockey arena was renamed in 2020 and Six Flags sold Elitch Gardens in 2007.

+Ball Arena can be accessed immediately southeast of the station.
+Access to Elitch Gardens, located northwest of the station, is via a pedestrian bridge over the station and the adjacent Colorado Joint Line.
+The second outbound track is seldom used outside of events at Ball Arena.